 I also spoke to a friend of a friend who was seriously looking to move to Australia and she told me migration agents cost £10k excluding visa costs.
 That figure scared her enough to put her off her dream completely as she felt the costs were out of her reach.
 I’m so glad I didn’t accept that number and instead continued to do my own research.
 (The reality is she had a quote from one migration agent and that fee must have included a lot of optional extras that were way beyond the scope of the visa so it really wasn’t an accurate fee at all).

 It’s so easy to get knocked off course when somebody you trust tells you something as if it’s a fact (similar to when a relation told me she’d watched a recent episode of Wanted Down Under and that it proved we weren’t going to be able to afford to live in Brisbane!), but I’m here to tell you to just do your own due diligence and your own research before forming any conclusions.

 Choosing the RIGHT migration agent for Australia

-I think before you buy any services, whether that is banking, finance or visa services, you should always shop around.
+I think before you buy any services, whether that is banking, money transfers or visa services, you should always shop around.
 What might work for one person, might not be the right fit for you.
 There are lots of good migration agents out there and you need to make sure you find one of them as choosing the wrong one could be an expensive (and time-consuming) mistake.